Best Project Management Tools for Finance Teams 2026: Ranked & Reviewed

 • Limited native formula/calculation support

-• Reporting is decent but not great at lower tiers
+• Reporting is decent but not standout at lower tiers

-• Can get expensive fast for larger finance departments
+• Can get pricey fast for larger finance departments

 5. ClickUp — Best for Budget-Conscious Teams Needing Flexibility